amloelxer/account-demo-project/README.md

 This is a take home project.
 The report about my project can be found [here](https://northern-fascinator-7d7.notion.site/Bridge-Take-Home-479a2e3b1c7741a199147a25d90e8af8).

 ## Dependencies
-This project was created with Node.js, typescript, NPM, and Docker.
+This project was created with Node.js, Typescript, NPM, and Docker.
 I'm using the following versions

 ```
 Node -> v22.2.0